Odysys makes a reasonable effort to have your website meet ADA compliance & accessibility criteria from a technical standpoint.Overview

 So, on your queen rooms page, Image 1 might be "queen room image 1" and image 2 might be "queen room image 2" (you can be more creative than that, but you get the point.)

-FYI: There is SEO benefit to this exercise as well.
+FYI: There can be a slight SEO benefit to this exercise as well.

 ISSUE: [id] attributes on the page are not unique